 Cross-sectional dependence in the underlying sample \(\cqty{X_{i}: i\in \mathcal{I}_{n}}\) is a common phenomenon in economic data.
 There has been a growing interest in modelling cross-sectional dependence as well as in the estimation and inference under cross-sectional dependence. \cite{bolthausen1982CentralLimit} studies central limit theorems for stationary and mixing random fields, where the random variables are indexed by their location on the lattices \(\mathbb{Z}^{d}\). \cite{anselin1988SpatialEconometrics} provides review on the spatial statistics. \cite{conley1999GMMEstimation} further studies GMM estimation and inference when there exists an economic distance among the observations, which is allowed to be imperfectly measured. \cite{jenish2009CentralLimit} and \cite{jenish2012SpatialProcesses} extend the previous results to allow for more general dependence structure, nonstationarity and potentially unbounded moments in the random fields.
 There is also a long tradition of studying dependency graph in the literature of Stein's methods, see for example, \cite{chen1986RateConvergence}, \cite{baldi1989NormalApproximations}, \cite{rinott1996MultivariateCLT} and further extensions in \cite{chen2004NormalApproximation}.
 Recent extensions allow for observations located on a stochastic network, for example \cite{kojevnikov2020LimitTheorems} considers estimation and inference under network dependence where they assume there is a random network and the economic distance is determined by the length of the shortest path connecting two nodes. \cite{vainora2020NetworkDependence} defines network stationarity and studies estimation and inference.

 We adopt the approach to model the cross-sectional dependence by assuming that there is a measure of economic distance \(\dist\) between the observations and generalise current results on sums of cross-sectionally dependent samples to U-statistics.
-We will consider \textit{weak} cross-sectional dependence in the sense that two groups of observations will be approximately independent if their economic distance is large, which is closely related to the settings in \cite{jenish2009CentralLimit} and \cite{kojevnikov2020LimitTheorems}, where the former assumes the observations form random fields, where \cite{kojevnikov2020LimitTheorems} specifies the distance to be the distance on a network.
+We will consider \textit{weak} cross-sectional dependence in the sense that two groups of observations will be approximately independent if their economic distance is large, which is closely related to the settings in \cite{jenish2009CentralLimit} which assumes the observations form random fields, and \cite{kojevnikov2020LimitTheorems} that specifies the distance to be the distance on a network.
 For our results to hold, the observation of the economic distance is not necessary, provided that there exists such a distance for which cross-sectional dependence is weak and the mixing rates apply.
-Nevertheless, in empirical studies, the observation of a network can be useful to check whether the conditions hold and for inference (see methods proposed in \cite{kojevnikov2020LimitTheorems} and \cite{kojevnikov2021BootstrapNetwork}).
+In practice, the observation of a network can be useful to check whether the conditions hold and for feasible inference (see methods proposed in \citet{kojevnikov2020LimitTheorems} and \citet{kojevnikov2021BootstrapNetwork}).